TheKenster1729/Quick-qPCR-Layout/README.md

 ## qPCR Analysis Pipeline
 1. Clone the repo to your computer.
-2. To create a layout for a plate, enter the relevant information for your samples in the `params.py` file, and save.
+2. To create a layout for a plate, enter the relevant information for your samples (e.g. sample name, sample quantities) in the `params.py` file, and save.
 If you are only creating a plate layout template, you may set the parameter `RESULTS_SPREADSHEETS_FILENAME` to an empty string ("").
 3. To generate the .csv template to load into the qPCR machine: open a command line terminal, cd to the local copy of the repo, and enter the following command: `python qpcr_plate_layout.py`.
 4. To analyze output data from the machine, save the output file in the local repo folder.
 Enter the relevant parameters for the sample in `params.py`, save, and run the following command: `python main.py`.
 Standard curve plots should be displayed automatically.